CSUN-SeniorDesign/matabit-infrastructure/docs/terraform_docs/terraform_route_53_doc.md

 }
 ```

-In addition, we have staging routes
+In addition, we have staging routes.

 ```
 resource "aws_route53_record" "alb-record-www-staging" {